External Ids for TLR10 Gene

 GeneCards Summary for TLR10 Gene

-TLR10 (Toll-Like Receptor 10) is a Protein Coding gene.
-Diseases associated with TLR10 include superficial basal cell carcinoma and anogenital venereal wart.
-Among its related pathways are Immune System and Infectious disease.
+TLR10 (Toll Like Receptor 10) is a Protein Coding gene.
+Diseases associated with TLR10 include Superficial Basal Cell Carcinoma and Tonsillitis.
+Among its related pathways are TNF Signaling (sino) and p53 Pathway (RnD).
 GO annotations related to this gene include transmembrane signaling receptor activity.
 An important paralog of this gene is TLR6.

 UniProtKB/Swiss-Prot for TLR10 Gene